Flood risk metrics

 • M5c: Number of councils utilising a flood intelligence system

-• M5d: Number of gauges which underwent a minor-moderate-major categorisation review
+• M5d: Number of gauges that underwent a change in flood class levels under BoM’s annual review

-• M5f: Total number of creek assets for the primary purpose of flood warning
+• M5f: Total number of creek assets for flood warning purposes for under 6 hours

 This metric captures improvements made to Queensland’s flood warning infrastructure network.
 In Queensland, flood warning infrastructure assets are owned and operated by more than 60 entities including state and local government, the private sector, and the Bureau of Meteorology.